IBM/aspera-cli/docs/README.md

   private_key: "@file:/Users/laurent/.aspera/ascli/<PKEY_NAME>"
 ```

-So, the key file will be read only at execution time, but not be embedded in the configuration file.
+So, the key file is read only at execution time and is not embedded in the configuration file.

 > [!NOTE]
 > The main use of the configuration file is to store collections of options.